 I’m not sure I need to point this out, but I will anyway.
 Jesus doesn’t bark out orders to his church as some military drill instructor might do as we often see portrayed in movies and on television.
 No, no, no!
 Most often He speaks in a still, small voice from within his church, not necessarily giving orders in a strict sense of the word.
 Instead, most often He quietly and gently leads us from behind the scenes so that we are given choices to make in given situations, gently nudging us so that we have the opportunity to make the correct choices.
 Jesus does not force us to make choices.
 The choices are ours to make, and, hopefully our relationship with Him is close enough so that we know his mind and purposes for us and make choices that will honor and glorify Him.
 Again, except in emergent or urgent situations, Jesus generally does not issue command-like orders to his church.

 Yes, Jesus is in charge of his church and is perfectly capable of exercising leadership over his church—including speaking clearly to every person within his church—without humans attempting to usurp his leadership and authority and attempting to tell others what Jesus is saying and doing—especially in the form of prophecy that foretells by prognostication.
-Church prophecy is meant to encourage, build up, encourage, and “forth-tell,” NOT foretell future events!
+Church prophecy is meant to encourage, build up, encourage, and “forth-tell,” NOT foretell or predict future events!
 (See 1 Corinthians 14: 3 and related references)

 Let’s continue examining only a few representative references to church in the New Testament.
 Paul wrote much about the church to Jesus-believers in the city of Ephesus.
 In fact, he used 7 different word pictures to describe Jesus church: a body, an assembly, God’s divine workmanship, a family, a temple, a bride, and an army.
 He began by stating that Jesus is unequivocally the Head of his living body, the church; (also stated in Colossians 1: 18) Jesus is in charge!
 (Ephesians 1: 22 and 5: 23) Paul states that through Jesus’ church, God displays his manifold wisdom to the world-at-large.
 (Ephesians 3: 10) Finally, Paul states that Jesus deeply loves his church and to Him, his church is glorious even with its spots and wrinkles.
 (Ephesians 5: 25 and 27) In Colossians 1: 18 and 24, Paul again affirms that the church is Jesus’ living body—an organism, NOT an organization.